elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "getFromSavedObject" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "flattenHitWrapper" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "formatHitProvider" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:393:20 - (ae-forgotten-export) The symbol "getRequestInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:399:20 - (ae-forgotten-export) The symbol "getRequestInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:393:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:399:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:393:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:399:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:393:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:399:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:395:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:401:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:396:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:402:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:405:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:411:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:406:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:412:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:407:1 - (ae-forgotten-export) The symbol "Ipv4Address" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:413:1 - (ae-forgotten-export) The symbol "Ipv4Address" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:408:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:414:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:412:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:418:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:413:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:419:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:416:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:422:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:417:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:423:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:420:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:426:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/query/state_sync/connect_to_query_state.ts:45:5 - (ae-forgotten-export) The symbol "FilterStateStore" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/search/session/session_service.ts:46:5 - (ae-forgotten-export) The symbol "UrlGeneratorStateMapping" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)